 Sent by client system to cancel an existing order; an order may be cancelled by referencing the Order ID.

-A shaded row indicates this tag supports EBS Market.
+Bolded red text indicates this change supports EBS Market.

 Unique identifier for order as assigned by the exchange.
 Uniqueness is guaranteed within a single trading day across all instruments

 The unique identifier of the Party Details Definition Request Acknowledgment associated with this message; this is the value submitted on the inbound message.

 For on-demand messages:

 Indicates if the message was initially received manually.

 '0' indicates the message was generated by automated trading logic.

 iLink messages containing a value other than '0' or '1' in this tag will be rejected.

 This tag is subject to Rule 536.B.2 Electronic Audit Trail Requirements for Electronic Order Routing/Front-End Systems.

 Sequence number assigned to this message.